rigoudyg/climaf/doc/index.rst

 Welcome
 -------

+CliMAF is an `Open Source software <http://en.wikipedia.org/wiki/Open-source_software>`_ , distributed with a GPL-compatible licence.
+See :doc:`the licence notice <licence>`

 The aim of CliMAF is to allow for an actual, **easy, collaborative development of climate model outputs assessment suites by climate scientists with varied IT background**, and to ultimately share such suites for the benefit of the Climate Science.